 Bright colors and bold patterns may easily make a headshot look cluttered, but subtle textures can give depth and accentuate your face.
 Solid colors are really effective.
 Although your clothing should represent who you are, neutral solids are always a safe option.

-- Should I shoot in the studio or outdoor?
+Should I shoot in the studio or outdoors?